pmem/pmdk/doc/pmempool-rm.1.md

 # DESCRIPTION #

-The **pmempool** invoked with *rm* command removes (unlinks) all files specified in command line arguments.
-If the specified file is a poolset file all parts will be removed.
-All files are removed using the **unlink**(3) call.
-Without specifying the **-i|--interactive** option, the *rm* command prompts only before removing *write-protected* files.
-If specified file does not exist the *rm* command terminates with error code.
-The **-f|--force** command ignores non-existing files and never prompts before removing a file.
+The **pmempool rm** command removes each specified file.
+If the specified file is a poolset file, all pool files (single-file pool or part files) and remote replicas are removed.
+By default the **pmempool rm** does not remove poolset files.
+All local and remote pool files are removed using **unlink**(3) call.
+If specified file does not exist, the remote pool is broken or not accessible, the **pmempool rm** command terminates with error code.
+By default it prompts before removing *write-protected* local files.
+See **REMOTE REPLICATION** section for more details about support for remote pools.
 See **EXAMPLES** section for example usage of the *rm* command.

 ##### Available options: #####